ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/normal_dist/hist_of_sum.png" alt="Sum of dice histogram">
 </p>

-We may now answer why normal distributions are so ubiquitous: **because many variables in the real world are the sum of other independent variables.** And, when independent variables are added together, their sum converges to a normal distribution.
+We may now answer why bell curves are so ubiquitous: **because many variables in the real world are the sum of other independent variables.** And, when independent variables are added together, their sum converges to a normal distribution.
 Neat?

 ### The case of [random walks](https://en.wikipedia.org/wiki/Random_walk)
 This example is reproduced (and modified) by the excellent book *"Statistical Rethinking: A Bayesian Course with Examples in R and Stan; Second Edition".* Suppose we place 1000 folks on a field, one at a time.
 We then ask them to flip a coin and depending on the outcome, they take a step in the left or right direction.
 The distance of each step is a random number from 0 to 1 meter.
 Each person takes, say, a total of 16 such steps.
 The blue lines are the trajectories of the 1000 random walks.
 The red line is one such representative walk.
 At the right end of the plot, the grey line is the probability distribution of the position when the random walks have been completed.